-(1) Pollution incidents (ref.
-SA3): We had 180 category 1 to 3 incidents under this performance commitment definition against a target of 237 incidents.
-We outperformed beyond the reward deadband for this measure (211 incidents).

-Throughout the 2015-20 period we have been targeting our investment to minimise environmental pollution from our assets.
-Further investment has been allocated to target not only meeting our performance commitment service levels, but to target a sector upper quartile performance by the end of the first year of the AMP7 period (the 2020-25 period).

-(2) Solutions Delivered by Working with Others (ref.
-WC1 and SB3): This commitment identifies and fund shares solutions to be delivered through working with third party multi-agencies, organisations or individuals, outside our normal operational supply chain partners.
+- (1) Pollution incidents (ref.
+SA3b): We had 180 category 3 incidents under this performance commitment definition against a target of 237 category 3 incidents.
+We out-performed beyond the reward deadband for this measure (211 incidents). - Throughout the 2015-20 period we have been targeting our investment to minimise environmental pollution from our assets.
+Further investment has been allocated to target not only meeting our performance commitment service levels, but to target a sector upper quartile performance by the end of the first year of the AMP7 period (the 2020-25 period). - (2) Solutions Delivered by Working with Others (ref.
+WC2 and SB3): This commitment identifies and fund shares solutions to be delivered through working with third party multi-agencies, organisations or individuals, outside our normal operational supply chain partners.
 We delivered 4 solutions against a target of 3.
 This attracted a small reward incentive, which is reinvested in future working with others solutions.